 TOMODACHI-Microsoft iLEAP Social Innovation and Leadership

 The TOMODACHI-Microsoft iLEAP Social Innovation and Leadership program is designed to cultivate a new generation of Japanese social entrepreneurs and community leaders (ages 18-25) who are prepared to make a positive difference in Japan, the United States, and around the world.
-Program participants are selected from a highly competitive, nationwide pool of applicants,to participate in a five week experiential leadership training in Seattle, Washington.
+Program participants are selected from a highly competitive, nationwide pool of applicants,to participate in an experiential leadership training in Seattle, Washington.
 At the core of the program, Scholars work on a Team Project with prominent businesses and receive business mentoring from recognized Japanese American leaders in the Seattle community.
 Scholars also take classes in leadership and entrepreneurship, work with technology advisers to grow their ideas, and conduct site visits to social businesses and organizations.
-The program is run during the February-March period and August-September and also involves alumni activities back in Japan.
+The program is run during spring pand summer also involves alumni activities back in Japan.

 Why the Social Innovation and Leadership Program?

 We believe that the best way to transform a country and culture is to invest in the leadership development and entrepreneurial thinking of its youth.
 The program is an investment in people and the relationships that form the social infrastructure for future innovation.
 Specific to the TOMODACHI-Microsoft iLEAP Social Innovation and Leadership program, we focus on participants who have overcome significant challenges in their lives and have demonstrated a strong desire to transform these difficulties into a positive future.
 Here are some video links of some Scholars speaking about the events of 3/11/2011: